Table of Contents

-As an insurance agent, having a good relationship with clients and building trust to ensure they get the best possible coverage is essential.
+An insurance agent must have a good relationship with clients and build trust to ensure they get the best possible coverage.
 However, sometimes, clients want to show appreciation for your work by offering a gift.
 While this gesture may be well-intentioned, there can sometimes be legal and ethical issues surrounding accepting such gifts.

 Can Insurance Agents Accept Gifts From Clients?